PhantomAppDevelopment/socialmedia-as3/twitter/README.md

 }
 ```

-We start listening for a LocationChange event (every time the web browser changes its web page) once a web page contains the oauth_verifier parameter we dispose the StageWebView and extract the parameter to a variable.
+We start listening for a `LocationChange` event (every time the web browser changes its web page), once a web page contains the `oauth_verifier` parameter we dispose the StageWebView and extract the parameter to a variable.

-Then we called the oauth_accessToken method with our verifier as its parameter.
-Now we're going to listen for the response which will return the access_token.
+Then we called the `oauth_accessToken` method with our verifier as its parameter.
+Now we're going to listen for the response which will return the `access_token`.

 ```actionscript
 private function tokenComplete(event:TwitterRequestEvent):void